Skip to contents

 metric

 Which test statistic to use.
-Can be "rate" (classification accuracy rate), "mse", or "probability".
-The default value ("probability") is recommended.
+Can be "rate", "mse", "logscore", or "probability" (default, recommended).

 ensemble.metric